 Students are no stranger to these hashtags and feelings.
 With all the group projects, research papers, and exams that take up your time, you deserve to step back and relax once in a while.

 If you’re studying in Mindanao or planning to travel to this region, here’s an inside scoop on the most awaited events and festivals organized by top Mindanao universities.
 Plan your school breaks or even your vacations around these fun and unique activities!

 1. University of the Philippines Mindanao Deviance Day

-Usually held between the last week of November and the first week of December, this event involves students, faculty and staff dressing up with their “not-so-everyday” attires; male students usually wear female clothes, while some students and teachers opt to wear sleeping gowns, costumes or formal wear.
+This event is usually held between the last week of November and the first week of December.
+Students, faculty, and staff dress up in their “not-so-everyday” attires; Male students usually wear female clothes, while some students and teachers opt to wear sleeping gowns, costumes or formal wear.
 For the bold and the confident, some would barely wear anything!
 Another highlight of Deviance Day is the evening program which consists of pageants, talent shows, and a free concert.